sauce-archives/isign/tests/credentials_std_names_2/README.rst

-These credentials exist to test the 'credentials directory' feature in isign.
+These credentials exist to test the 'multisign' feature in isign

-The credentials are copied from ../credentials and just have the correct names.
+The credentials are copied from ../credentials_std_names, and exist solely to have a separate path to point to them.